annashipman/annashipman.github.io/_posts/2023-07-11-strategy-fireside-chat.md

 layout: blog_post
 ---

 In May, I keynoted the second day of [CTO Craft Con](https://conference.ctocraft.com/london-2023/).
-The topic was Strategic Technology Leadership.
+The topic was strategic technology leadership.
 Here's a write-up; video will follow.

 ## It was a fireside chat